open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-bell-installation.md

 ```bat
 powershell -Command "(New-Object Net.WebClient).DownloadFile('https://raw.githubusercontent.com/dogi/ole--vagrant-vi/master/windows/install.bat', 'install.bat')" && start install.bat && exit
 ```
+Note: If you see a message in the terminal which tells you to upgrade PowerShell to version 3, please refer to [Troubleshooting](#Troubleshooting) (point 2).

 To run your community BeLL at the end of the installation, please find the MyBeLL icon on your desktop and double click on it.
 It will open a Firefox browser and take you directly to your community BeLL web page.

 Note: If Firefox displays ```Unable to connect``` error when the MyBell icon is clicked, visit [Vagrant instructions](#!pages/vi/vi-vagrant.md) for more information on ```vagrant up```.